 There’s real beauty in seemingly simple tones.
 For this blog, I’m going to talk about a technique that has been close to my heart since I first got a camera in my hands – black, white and monotone treatments.

 With the good old analogue cameras, we had to make the decision of shooting black and white or colour at the moment of loading the roll of film in our cameras.
-Nowadays things are much easier and shooting digital gives us the option of treating every single picture in any way we want – but alone is not a good reason to change ever picture into a black and white!
+Nowadays things are much easier and shooting digital gives us the option of treating every single picture in any way we want – but alone is not a good reason to change ever picture into a BW!

 Here are my recommendations on choosing the right photo and some techniques to get great black and white shots.